JonTChrome/SDC_MPC/README.md

 # Model Predictive Control
 Self-Driving Car Engineer Nanodegree Program Term 2

-This project is an introduction to PID Control methods and the infulence that each component has on the behavior of the output, in this case the steering wheel angle of a simulated vehicle.
-This project is an implementation of a PID controller in C++ with tuned weights for each component in PID.
-The base project code can be found [here](https://github.com/udacity/CarND-PID-Control-Project)
+This project is an introduction to Model Predictive Control methods and .
+The base project code can be found [here](https://github.com/udacity/CarND-MPC-Project)

 ## Basic Build Instructions
 (From original project repo)